0xtensho/BountyHunterWriteUp/README.md

 Nmap done: 1 IP address (1 host up) scanned in 43.86 seconds
 ```

-Webpage telling us we have to hack this room...
-I downloaded the picture and tried steghide against it but nothing here.<br>
+Webpage is telling us we have to hack this room...
+I downloaded the picture in the background and tried steghide against it but nothing here.<br>
 Nothing else here even after a gobuster scan.

 # FTP